 Los Haitises National Park

 With very little road access, the best way to get to Los Haitises National Park is by boat.
-The best way to see the wonders that this national park has to offer is by booking with one of the local tour companies.
+And I recommend you book with one of the local tour companies.
 Depending on which tour you choose, you may have the opportunity to step into caves painted with pictograms by the Taino Indians (dating back to the pre-Columbus days) or cruise through the mangrove trees.

 Mount Isabel de Torres

-Take a cable car ride to the mountain top to enjoy the view; a ride takes five to seven minutes and the site is also available to be hiked up if you prefer a little more rigorous activity.
-There is a snack shop at the bottom of the mountain and a grand statue of Jesus Christ with arms outstretched at the top, looking over the city below.
+Take a cable car ride to the top of the mountain to enjoy the view!
+A ride takes five to seven minutes, or you can hike up if you prefer a little more rigorous adventure.
+There is a snack shop at the bottom of the mountain to grab a bite to eat.
+And you can’t miss the towering statue of Jesus with open arms, looking over the city below.
 The park is also home to a stunning botanical garden.